wearebase/base-bash-bosh/README.md

     staging.env
     production.env

+## Install To Server

+Once you have made a configuration for a server, you can run the following command to setup the project directories on your server for deployments.
+See the Deploy step for more information on this.

+    ./bin/bosh install-remote <environment-name>

+The script is called with one parameter.
+This is the name of the environment you wish to setup the folder structure on.
+It will be created within the REMOTE_ROOT as defined in `config/environments/<environment-name>.env`.

-## Usage
+## General Usage

-From the command line, various scripts can be run in a similar way to the install script mentioned above:
+From the command line, various scripts can be run in a similar way to the install scripts mentioned above do:

     ./bin/bosh <command> <parameters>